-- No TPC or sub-contractor may talk to members of the press about the project.
+- No TPC or sub-contractor may talk to non-governmental entities (e.g., non-governmental organizations (NGOs), members of the public, industry stakeholders) about the project without prior approval of CG-OES-2 project staff; - No TPC or sub-contractor may talk to members of the press about the project.
 If approached by the media, immediately refer them to CG-OES-2 project staff; - No TPC or sub-contractor may publish articles about the project or post comments on the project docket without prior approval of CG-OES-2 project staff; - No TPC or sub-contractor may represent themselves as agents of the USCG; - No TPC or sub-contractor may make presentations about the project without the prior approval of CG-OES-2 project staff; and, - Requests by the TPC for additional material, or for clarification of information, will be forwarded to the applicant by CG-OES-2 after a determination is made that this material or information is necessary.
 CG-OES-2 will serve as the primary point of contact for all Federal or state agencies who wish to engage the applicant regarding data gaps or information requests.
 The applicant may communicate directly with the TPC only on billing and contract issues; all other communications must take place with CG-OES-2 project staff present.
 If billing or contract issues involve project management or NEPA issues (project schedule, regulatory clock stop/start dates, outstanding data gaps, etc.), the communication must cease until CG-OES-2 project staff has been allowed to participate in the discussion.